jaimeluc/prueba-inditex/README.md

 ```

 2. Build Docker image:

 ```
 docker build -t <application-name> .
 ```

 3. Execute Docker container:

 ```
 docker run -p 8080:8080 <application-name>
 ```

 ## High-Concurrency Management
 To prepare this application for high-concurrency management I have used Kubernetes (with the creation of two manifest files in the root
-of the project; [deployment.yml](./deployment.yml) and [service.yml](./service.yml)), this allows us to do a horizontal scaling of applications in an efficient and automated way.
-Horizontal scaling consists of increasing the number of instances (replicas) of an application to handle larger workloads, instead of increasing the resources (CPU, memory) of a single instance, which would be vertical scaling.
+of the project; [deployment.yml](./deployment.yml) and [service.yml](./service.yml)), this allows us to do a horizontal scaling of applications in an
+efficient and automated way.
+Horizontal scaling consists of increasing the number of instances (replicas) of an application to handle larger workloads,
+instead of increasing the resources (CPU, memory) of a single instance, which would be vertical scaling.

 You can **manually scale the application** by changing the number of replicas in [deployment.yml](./deployment.yml) or by using the following
 command:
 ```
-kubectl scale deployment inditex-app --replicas=<number_of_replicas>
+kubectl scale deployment <deployment_name> --replicas=<number_of_replicas>
 ```
 ### Automatic Scaling